 I claimed a table in the relatively quiet dining room.
 Most people must have been at home watching football.
 There are a few big screen TVs here and at least one, on the side of the restaurant I was on, was playing the Carolina/Seattle game.
 I grabbed some chips and salsa from the salsa bar and snacked on that for the 7 or so minutes my order took.
 The chips here are fairly standard, but they keep them warm which helps.
 My horchata, which I don’t order here that often, was spiced generously with cinnamon.

 Out came a big bowl of guacamole and a massive amount of sour cream with the rolled up corn tortillas.
 The guacamole is no joke here.
 It is fresh, chunky and delicious.
 Following shortly behind was my main plate.
 Divided neatly was the tender pork, refried beans, rice and a small bit of pico de gallo and lettuce.
 The carnitas here is always a perfect mix of fatty, crispy and leaner pieces.
 One thing that sets El Sombrero’s carnitas apart from others is a citrus flavor which I would say is just a touch strong enough to not be able to call subtle.
 Many carnitas recipes I have seen call for some kind of citrus flavoring, but I’ve never actually been able to taste it like I can here, and it’s good.
-Add to that the lime form the guacamole and it’s even better.
+Add the lime from the guacamole and it’s even better.

 El Sombrero isn’t flashy or modern, at least in the original half anyway, but the service is good and the food is outstanding.
 Everyone I’ve brought here or recommended it to has agreed it’s top notch.